SReject/mTwitch/README.md

 Information about what each script does can be found on the [wiki](https://github.com/SReject/mTwitch/wiki).

 # Help Needed
 If you would like to help, simply clone the repo, make updates and make a pull request.

-Help is needed for documenting, via the wiki, what each script currently does, commenting code, and adding features.
+Help is needed for adding features, commenting/cleaning up code and documentation via the wiki.
 Feel free to make pull-requests for any of the above and if applicatable I will merge the request.

 # Contact
-I can be contacted on Twitch in #[mirchelp](http://twitch.tv/mirchelp)'s stream, or on SwiftIRC( irc://irc.swiftirc.net:6667/mircscripting )
+If you wish to contact the authors or get involved in the discussions join #[mirchelp](http://twitch.tv/mirchelp)'s stream chat.